The How-To Car Insurance Guide for Different Driver Types [Expert Tips and Savings]

 The truth of the matter is this— young drivers can expect to pay some of the highest premiums among all age groups.
 The key for families will be in shopping rates and comparing companies.

+There are companies that will charge you a flat fee until the teen is licensed.
+Once your teen is licensed, rates will be more expensive.
 We’ve compiled the average premiums for male and female drivers ages 17 to 24 among the nation’s top ten insurers:

 |Insurance Provider||Single 17-24 year old females||Single 17-24 year old males||Teen Average|